Spend Controls

 anycloud throttle unset --agent-session

-Two caps coexist: account-wide (default) and per agent-session.
+Two throttle caps can coexist: account-wide and per agent-session.

 anycloud budget set 100 --per day